moj-analytical-services/user-guidance/source/documentation/tools.md

     ```bash
     python3 -m venv venvname
     ```
-    Tip: In case you're wondering about the differences of `python` vs `python3` (and `pip` vs `pip3`), adding the `3` just makes sure you're using Python 3, instead of the old standard Python 2.
+    Tip: In case you're wondering about the differences of `python` vs `python3`, adding the `3` just makes sure you're using Python 3, instead of the old standard Python 2.
 This isn't a problem for Analytical Platform, or other recent Linux and MacOS releases, which default to Python 3.
 But if in case you find yourself using older OSs, you might like to get in the habit of specify the `3` when you create the venv (`python3 -m venv venvname`).
 Once you've activating the venv you'll always get Python 3.

 2. Activate the environment in the terminal to divert any terminal commands (e.g. pip installs): (terminal)